 Even a single missing tooth can change the balance of your biting force across teeth, resulting in shifting, rotating, and jaw and facial pain from overworked muscles.
 Not only does a missing tooth change the look of your smile, but it can also negatively affect the way you feel from day to day, reduce your confidence, and leave you with a diminished quality of life.

 A missing tooth doesn’t mean you have to wear uncomfortable dentures or bridges.
-Dentures and removable bridges tend to be loose and unstable, but dental implants in North Raleigh provide you with replacements that look, feel, and function just like your own teeth.
+Dentures and removable bridges tend to be loose and unstable, but dental implants in Raleigh provide you with replacements that look, feel, and function just like your own teeth.
 Dr. Philip A. Lisk offers dental implants as a durable and attractive choice that can provide a complete smile for years to come.
 To get started, call our office to set up a consultation!

 Why Choose Dr. Philip A. Lisk for Dental Implants?